 If you want to trade with an EU country you’ll also need an EU EORI number.
 It will start with the country code of the EU country you got it from.
 You should get one from the customs authorities in the EU country you’ll trade with first.

 HMRC has now begun automatically issuing businesses identification numbers for its customs system to allow them to continuing trading with the EU in the wake of Brexit.
 Find out more online at www.gov.uk/eori.

 Find out how you’ll claim VAT refunds

-You may not be able to use HMRC’s VAT online services to claim a VAT refund from an EU member state after 5pm on 31 October 2019, depending on the outcome of Brexit.
+You may not be able to use HMRC’s VAT online services to claim a VAT refund from an EU member state depending on the outcome of Brexit.
 You’ll still be able to view your previous claims.

 Each EU member state has its own process for refunding VAT to businesses based outside the EU.
 You’ll need to use the process for the EU member state where you’re claiming a refund, even for unclaimed expenses you had before Brexit.